Selection Process : How to Apply

 - Student representative elected or appointed (appointed by a panel, commission or board) to a local, district, regional or state-level civic, service and/or educational organization approved by the state selection administrator

-Participation or holding an officer position in academic clubs, educational competition programs or conferences do not qualify a student for USSYP, although many students who qualify participate in such activities.
+Participation or holding an officer position in academic clubs and/or educational competition programs/conferences do not qualify a student for USSYP, although many students who qualify participate in these activities.

 2. The positions listed below do NOT qualify the student for the program:

-- Attendance or officer position at Boys/Girls Nation/State summer conference
+- Attendance or officer position at Boys/Girls Nation or State summer conference

 - Member of the National Honor Society (serving as an elected officer for the organization for the entire school year is acceptable)